adrianspeyer/VanExtend/Plugins/Plzconfirm/README.md

-# Please Confirm
+# Please Confirm Plugin

-Make it more obvious to confirm email!
+If you have a requirement for people to confirm their email to register, then you need this plugin!
+It makes it more obvious to the prospective member to confirm their email.